LOOKING FOR THE BEST THINGS TO DO IN MILOS, GREECE?

 Where To Stay In Milos, Greece

-As you plan your trip to Milos, Greece, consider these three neighborhoods for your “home base”.
+As you plan your trip to Milos, Greece, consider these two neighborhoods for your “home base”.

 We stayed in Plaka during our stay in Milos.
-Plaka is perfectly located between all of the most idyllic towns, making it easy to visit all of the nearby attractions.
+Plaka is perfectly located between the most idyllic towns, making it easy to visit all the nearby attractions.

 But why leave Plaka in the first place?
-This town is incredibly beautiful in its own right.
+This town is charming in its own right.
 The cobblestone streets, Cycladic homes, and cute cafes were everything I could have expected from a town in Milos.

-For even more information, check out our post Where To Stay In Milos Greece: The 7 Best Locations.
+For even more information, check out our post about where to stay in Milos, Greece.
+Where To Stay In Milos Greece: The 7 Best Locations.